What happens at the final hearing of a children case?

 The next section will set out any Undertakings.
 These are formal promises to the Court to either take a course of action or to not do something.
 Usual Undertakings are for the parent spending time with the child to not drink alcohol before or during contact, not to smoke during contact, not to bring the child into contact with a named person.

-The main part of the order will set down the arrangements for with whom the child is to live (sometimes the child’s is classed as living with each parent if time is divided fairly evenly) and the time that the child will spend with the other parent if direct contact is ordered, or the type and frequency of indirect contact.
+The main part of the order will set down the arrangements as to with whom the child is to live (sometimes the child is classed as living with each parent if time is divided fairly evenly) and the time that the child will spend with the other parent if direct contact is ordered, or the type and frequency of indirect contact.

 In usual cases arrangements for direct contact set out what will happen in term-time, in all the school holidays and on each special occasion such as birthdays, and Mothers’/Fathers’ Day.
 A separate schedule of arrangements will be attached to the order.
 This will also include where the child is to be collected from / returned to and who will be there at handover.